d3f38/hex2048/README.md

 # 2048

 Game 2048 on hexagonal field.
-Published solution: https://d3f38.github.io/

 ## Installation